askap-vast/vast-tools/README.md

 ## find_racs.py

-This script allows you to quickly query RACS data on provided coordiantes, either through the command line or using a csv list.
+This script allows you to quickly query data from the RACS and VAST Pilot surveys on provided coordinates, either through the command line or using a csv list.

 This includes Stokes I and Stokes V (negative sources included).